NivenT/nivent.github.io/_posts/blog/2018-08-16-ufd-localization.md

 This post will be a little random.
 I plan on talking about a couple sufficient criteria for a ring $R$ to be a UFD, and then use (one of) them to show that the group ring $R[\Z^n]$ is a UFD when $R$ is [^1].
 These criteria will involve the concept of localizing a ring, which is something I have wanted to talk about on this blog for a while now, so let's start with that.

 # Localization
-Localiztion [^3] is just about the nicest algebraic operation [^2] one can apply; although this is not apparent from its definition.
+Localization [^3] is just about the nicest algebraic operation [^2] one can apply; although this is not apparent from its definition.
 In essense, localization gives us a way to invert a subset of elements of a ring $R$.
 In this way, it is a generalization of the field of fractions of a ring.
 Before constructing the localization of a ring, we need to know which subsets of elements we can invert.
 Throughout this post, all rings are commutative with unity.
 <div class="definition">
     Let $R$ be a ring.
 A subset $S\subset R$ is called <b>multiplicative</b> if $1\in S$ and $a,b\in S\implies ab\in S$.
 </div>